MohammadMaaz01/3VC24CS4066/README.md

 # 3VC24CS4066
-this is my first reoositry
+this is my first repositary